harish-guda/personal-website/content/about.md

 My research interests are at the interface of technology, service operations management and marketplace design.
 I study incentive and information design problems that arise in service operations, and supply chains, with a particular focus on platforms.

-I enjoy theory, and deeply admire *elegant* theoretical models.
+I enjoy theory, and admire *elegant* theoretical models.
 Outside of work, I run (a lot) and drink coffee (perhaps too much).

 ## Contact